 Fig 4: Paddy yield

 One of the most significant benefits of using T.V in paddy cultivation is its contribution to soil health.
 In addition to solubilizing phosphate, Trichoderma enhances the overall microbial diversity and activity in the soil, as observed in the increased microbial populations in treatments involving T.V (Harman et al., 2004, Hameeda et al., 2008).
-The fungus's ability to suppress soil-borne pathogens through competitive exclusion and production of antifungal metabolites helps create a more balanced and healthy soil environment, reducing the need for chemical pesticides (Babalola, 2010, Malik et al., 2024).
+The fungus's ability to suppress soil-borne pathogens through competitive exclusion and production of antifungal metabolites helps create a more balanced and healthy soil environment, reducing the need for chemical pesticides (Babalola, 2010; Malik et al., 2024).

 Table 6.
 Paddy yield